 “I’d like to assure visitors that we’ve got this,” Probst said.

-As of early January, a large number of businesses and restaurants have already been able to reopen, including favorites like Shorty’s Place Bar & Grill, and many more area staples will be reopening for business in the coming months.
+As of late May, a large number of businesses and restaurants had already been able to reopen, including favorites like Shorty’s Place Bar & Grill, and many more area staples will be reopening for business in the coming months.

 “The South Texas Coast is and will always be an affordable and family-oriented vacation spot.
 Tourism will not slow down,” said Phillips.

 And our reservations confirm that – TurnKey is on pace to have about the same number of bookings this year as we did last year.

 According to TurnKey’s 2018 Consumer Travel Survey, most accommodations in beach markets are booked about 2-3 months in advance of a traveler’s vacation.
 Don’t miss the opportunity to visit the beautiful South Texas Coast this summer.